Individual ecotherapy sessions in person or online

 I am member of the Nature and Health Practice network, which has emerged with the support of the West of England Nature Partnership.

 Please see the Professional Practice Outline here.
-This ensures commitment to best practice and that participants can fully benefit from sessions.
-Published research on the benefits of Green Social Prescribing and Nature Connectedness here. |
+This ensures commitment to best practice and that participants can fully benefit from sessions. |

 A little about my training in Ecopsychology